h-v-smacker/freezer/README.md

 The buckets and glasses are returned empty after use (or consumption of beverages).
 The popsicles leave a fancy stick behind after being eaten.

+## Pelmeni

+Pelmeni are a variety of dumplings from Russia, which are traditionally frozen after being formed.
+The raw pelmeni are made with 1 piece of meat from mobs_redo and 3 units of flour from farming.
+When frozen, they turn into packs of frozen pelmeni.
+Finally, such a pack should be cooked in a furnace to get the final product.
+Save for the cooked product, the two intermediate stages are nigh inedible (1), whereas the cooked pelmeni are very nutritious (10).

 ## Pipeworks

 The freezer is pipeworks compatible.
 All incoming items are places into the source